The Highly Luminous Type Ibn Supernova ASASSN-14ms: Physical Light Curve Models

 The result for this model is shown by the blue curve in Figure~\ref{fig:ModelLCs}.
 The physical parameters are $M_{ej}=3.29 M_\odot$, $v_{ej}=14,000$ km/s, $B = 17.2 \times 10^{14}$ G, and the imposed $P=1.0$ ms value.
 The model reproduces the observed light curve fairly well, and unlike the pure radioactive decay model, none of the parameters are obviously unphysical.

 Although this model produces a fit in reasonable agreement with the observed light curve, there is little other evidence to support the hypothesis that ASASSN-14ms is powered by a magnetar.
+Additionally, the inferred explosion date of JD 2457017.9 is in poor agreement with our crude estimate of JD $2456998.0$ in Section~\ref{subsec:phot}.
 Furthermore, although it is not completely unphysical, a 1 ms initial spin period approaches theoretical limits, and models with considerably slower initial rotation do not match the bolometric light curve as well.
 As such, while we cannot rule out this model, we will focus instead on considering the contribution of CSM interaction, for which we have compelling spectroscopic evidence.